What Makes This Approach Unique?

 Mindfulness

-Relative to Hakomi, mindfulness of present experience, especially experiences of the body, is the primary doorway to bring unconscious core material into consciousness so that healing can happen.
+Relative to Hakomi, mindfulness of present experience, especially of the body, is the primary doorway to bring unconscious core material into consciousness so that healing can happen.
 It frees you from the trap of making decisions based on habits, assumptions, and limited or confused perspectives.

 Mindfulness allows you to notice when you are connected or disconnected and to direct attention toward what truly serves life.